 15. Security Reserve

-• • Covers edge cases and smart contract vulnerabilities
+• • Covers smart contract vulnerabilities and protocol-level edge cases

 • • Ensures ecosystem resilience during market stress

-• • Can be used for emergency interventions if needed
+• • Can be used for emergency interventions at protocol discretion

 16. The Introducer Role